-Yes, incoming freshman and continuing students are required to complete the FAFSA by March 1st in order to meet initial Arizona Assurance Scholars Program consideration criteria or Arizona Assurance Program Funding renewal requirements.
-If the FAFSA is not submitted by March 1st, students will not be eligible for future Arizona Assurance funding.
+Yes, incoming freshman students are required to complete the FAFSA by January 31st of their senior year in high school in order to meet initial Arizona Assurance Program consideration criteria.
+Continuing Arizona Assurance students must complete the FASFA by March 1st of each year in order to meet Arizona Assurance Program Funding renewal requirements.
+If the FAFSA is not submitted by these deadlines, students will not be eligible for Arizona Assurance funding.

-All FAFSA errors must be corrected and submitted to FAFSA.ed.gov by May 1st for Arizona Assurance funding purposes only.
+Continuing Arizona Assurance students must submit any necessary FAFSA corrections to FAFSA.ed.gov no later than May 1st for Arizona Assurance funding renewal purposes only.

-The March 1st deadline is only for Arizona Assurance funding and institutional grant aid consideration.
-Students may submit the 2017-2018 FAFSA anytime between October 1, 2017 and June 30, 2018 to apply for federal financial aid.
+The deadlines listed here are only for Arizona Assurance funding and institutional grant aid consideration.
+Students may submit the 2018-2019 FAFSA anytime between October 1, 2017 and June 30, 2019 to apply for federal financial aid.

 Can I delay enrollment at the UA beyond my high school graduation and still be considered for the Arizona Assurance Scholars Program?